suresh2692/AgentOps-03-CrewAI/README.md

 ## 🚀 Use Case

-When building a language model and want it to understand or generate idiomatic, non-literal language.
-This tool helps by transforming straightforward prompts like:
+You're building a language model and want it to understand or generate idiomatic, non-literal language.
+This tool helps by transforming straightforward prompts
+like:

-"I’m very happy today."
+`"I’m very happy today."`

 into:

-"I'm on cloud nine today."
+`"I'm on cloud nine today."`

 These transformed prompts can then be used in datasets for **fine-tuning** or **data augmentation**.